awsdocs/aws-direct-connect-user-guide/doc_source/disaster-recovery-resiliency.md

 For more information, see [Using the AWS Direct Connect Resiliency Toolkit to get started](resiliency_toolkit.md)\.

-For information about how to use VPN with AWS Direct Connect, see [AWS Direct Connect Plus VPN](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/aws-direct-connect-plus-vpn-network-to-amazon.html)\.
+## Logical redundancy<a name="logical_redundancy"></a>

+Logical redundancy allows you to create two IPv4 and IPv6 BGP peerings on two different AWS devices over a single connection\.
+Logical redundancy can reduce downtime when a BGP peering session goes down due to a device failure or maintenance activity\.
+This option is available on newly\-created 1Gbps or 10Gbps dedicated connections in some locations\.
+For information about the locations that support logical redundancy, see [AWS Direct Connect FAQs](https://aws.amazon.com/directconnect/faqs/)\.